 - Participate in appropriate local, state and national professional meetings.

-- Recommends new procedures and changes in existing procedures governing the implementation and management of the department;
+- Recommend new procedures and changes in existing procedures governing the implementation and management of the department.

-- Serves as a member of Leadership Council;
+- Serve as a member of Leadership Council.

 Education and Experience